Tornado outbreak of April 14–16, 2011: Aftermath

+Destroyed homes and cars along Highway 13 in Snow Hill, NC.

+Destroyed homes and cars along Highway 13 in Snow Hill, NC.

+Destroyed businesses along Highway 13 in Snow Hill, NC.

+Damaged athletic complex along Highway 13 in Snow Hill, NC.

+Destroyed home along Highway 13 in Snow Hill, NC.

+Emergency Response Headquarters at Greene County Government Complex along Highway 13 in Snow Hill, NC.

+Emergency Response Headquarters at Greene County Government Complex along Highway 13 in Snow Hill, NC.

+Emergency Response Headquarters at Greene County Government Complex along Highway 13 in Snow Hill, NC.

+A voice over IP (VOIP) office phone at East Carolina University in Pitt County displays multiple tornado warnings from April 16th.

+Pine trees snapped in half in Snow Hill, NC.

+Damaged homes and debris cleanup in Snow Hill, NC.

+Damaged homes, pine trees snapped in half, and debris cleanup in Snow Hill, NC.

+Storm debris cleanup in Snow Hill, NC.

+Damaged homes and debris cleanup in Snow Hill, NC.

+A car thrown into a ditch and storm debris cleanup in Snow Hill, NC.

 Historical comparisons

 The outbreak was the deadliest tornadic event in the United States since the Super Tuesday tornado outbreak that occurred on February 5 and 6, 2008, when 57 people were killed across four states.
 In North Carolina, the outbreak was the state's deadliest since March 1984, and the largest in state history.
 Describing the outbreak, AccuWeather meteorologist Henry Margusity said, "There has not been a tornado outbreak in history over three days with this many tornadoes spawned by a single storm system".
 That record would later be smashed by the 2011 Super Outbreak that occurred just over a week after this outbreak.

 Tornado events of this magnitude are rare in North Carolina, with outbreaks on February 19, 1884 and March 28, 1984 the only historical precedents for outbreaks of this size, scale, and level of overall widespread damage.
 A March 31, 1973, outbreak produced over 25 tornadoes in the state, but all but one of those storms produced only F0 or F1 damage.
 The May 1989 tornado outbreak produced fewer, but more intense storms.
 More recently, an outbreak on May 17, 1998, produced 18 tornadoes in the state, including one F4 and one F3, but other storms in that outbreak were much weaker and short-lived.